 In 2014, Crawford won the 2014 Paul Owens Award as the best player in Philadelphia's farm system.

-In 2014, the Baseball America Prospect Handbook rated Crawford as the 3rd-best prospect in the Phillies organization.
-They had him as the #1 prospect in the Phillies farm system for four years in a row -- 2015, 2016, 2017, and 2018.
+In 2014, Baseball America rated Crawford as the 3rd-best prospect in the Phillies organization.
+They had him as the #1 prospect in the Phillies farm system for four years in a row—2015, 2016, 2017, and 2018.

-The Phillies chose Crawford to play in the 2015 Futures Game.
+In 2015, the Phillies chose Crawford to play in the Futures Game.

 The middle child and only son of Beth, a former college volleyball player, and Larry Crawford, a former Canadian Football League All-Star, John Paul Crawford, more widely known as "J.P.", was in love with baseball at first sight.